testing the best backpacking sleeping bags in the woods

 • ISO Tested Comfort: +27 F

 • Pros: Lightweight.
-Generously filled with very high quality down.
-Could have been named Spark Pro 10.
-Versatile.
+Generously filled with high quality down.
+Good venting, converts to blanket.

 • Weight: 25.7 oz